rbliznets/esp32-task/README.md

             }
         }
     }

-## События по таймеру
+## Timer Events
-- ***CSoftwareTimer*** - обертка таймера FreeRTOS. Событие через notification.
+- ***CSoftwareTimer*** - A FreeRTOS timer wrapper.
-- ***CDelayTimer*** - микросекундный таймер. Событие через notification.
+- ***CDelayTimer*** - A microsecond timer.
-## Отладочные сообщения
+## Debug Messages
-Применяется если ESP_LOG недостаточно:
+Used when ESP_LOG is insufficient:
--  нужно точно замерять время между событиями, в том числе и из прерываний
+-  Need to accurately measure time between events, including from interrupts
--  сообщения из нескольких ядер CPU
+-  Messages from multiple CPU cores
--  несколько интерфейсов для вывода или они отличаются от стандартных
+-  Multiple output interfaces or interfaces different from standard ones

-Интерфейс для вывода сообщений в *ITraceLog.h*, а функции для вывода в *CTrace.h*. Подключение через ***ADDLOG***.
+The interface for outputting messages is in *ITraceLog.h*, and the functions for outputting are in CTrace.h.
+Connection is done via ***ADDLOG***.

-Настройки вывода через sdkconfig. Начальная инициализация: ***INIT_TRACE()***.
+Output settings are configured via sdkconfig.
+Initial initialization: ***INIT_TRACE()***.